-Through act no. 24/2017 on the European Financial Markets Surveillance System, Iceland has adopted regulation no 1093/2010 of the European Parliament and of the Council dated 24 November 2010 establishing the European Banking Authority, amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC; EU regulation No 1094/2010 of the European Parliament and of the Council dated 24 November 2010 establishing the European Insurance and Occupational Pensions Authority, amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC; EU regulation No 1094/2010 of the European Parliament and of the Council dated 24 November 2010 establishing the European Insurance and Occupational Pensions Authority, amending Decision No 716/2009/EC and repealing Commission Decision 2009/79/EC; EU regulation No. 1095/2010 of the European Parliament and of the Council dated 24 November 2010 establishing the European Securities and Markets Authority, amending Decision No 716/2009/EC and repealing Commission Decision 2009/77/EC and EU regulation No 1092/2010 of the European Parliament and of the Council dated 24 November 2010 on European Union macro-prudential oversight of the financial system and establishing a European Systemic Risk Board.
-Hence the European Banking Authority, European Insurance and
+Through act no. 24/2017 on the European Financial Markets Surveillance System, Iceland has adopted regulation no 1093/2010 of the European Parliament and of the Council dated 24 November 2010 establishing the European Banking Authority, amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC; EU regulation No 1094/2010 of the European Parliament and of the Council dated 24 November 2010 establishing the European Insurance and Occupational Pensions Authority, amending Decision No 716/2009/EC and repealing Commission Decision 2009/79/EC; EU regulation No 1095/2010 of the European Parliament and of the Council dated 24 November 2010 establishing the European Parliament and of the Council dated 24 November 2010 establishing the European Parliament and of the Council dated 24 November 2010 establishing the European Parliament and of the Council dated 24 November 2010 establishing the European Parliament and of the Council dated 24 November 2010 establishing the European Parliament and of the Council dated 24 November 2010 establishing the European Parliament and of the Council dated 24 November 2010 establishing the European Parliament and of the Council dated 24 November 2010 establishing the European Parliament and of the Council dated 24 November 2010 establishing the European Parliament and of the Council dated 24 November 2010 establishing the European Parliament 2009/77/EC and EU regulation No 1092/2010 of the European Parliament and of the Council dated 24 November 2010 on European

-Occupational Pensions Authority, European Securities and Markets Authority and European Systemic Risk Board have been given certain surveillance powers in Iceland as per the aforementioned regulations.
+Union macro-prudential oversight of the financial system and establishing a European Systemic Risk Board.
+Hence the European Banking Authority, European Insurance and Occupational Pensions Authority, European Securities and Markets Authority and European Systemic Risk Board have been given certain surveillance powers in Iceland as per the aforementioned regulations.